 How to Remove Deodorant Stains

-You've probably already tried using bleach to remove the stain, but discovered that it does not work.
-You can bleach the stain till kingdom comes, and your clothing will be in tatters (bleach is destructive and damages fabric) and the stain still remains.
+If you’ve tried using bleach to remove a deodorant stain, you may have discovered that it does not work.
+You can bleach a deodorant stain till kingdom comes, and your clothing will be in tatters (because bleach is destructive and damages fabric) but the stain will still remain.

 Bleach will not help with deodorant stains, so if you haven’t tried it yet don’t bother.

-Borax (or boric acid)is an natural acidic mineral and is the main ingredient in 20 Mule Team Detergent: The mineral is soft white and powder like crystals.
+Borax (or boric acid) is a natural acidic mineral and is the main ingredient in 20 Mule Team Detergent.
+The mineral is soft white and powder like crystals.
 Borax can be used for general cleaning and laundry brightening without bleaching.

-- Start with one tablespoon of borax (20 Mule Team) and add just enough water to make a thick paste.
+- Start with one tablespoon borax and add in just enough water to make a thick paste.

 - Apply the paste to the deodorant stains and rub well.